joshajohnson/Hub20/documents/keyboard-assembly.md

 ### Step 3: Assemble upper case

 With the encoders soldered and stabilisers installed, the next step is to thread the standoffs into the shorter screws through the top plate.
-Just do this up touch tight, as we may need to loosen it later depending on case option.
+Just do this up touch tight, as we may need to loosen it later.
 ![Bottom plate assembly](imgs/assembly-instructions/step-3.JPG)

 ### Step 4: Add "O" shaped spacer